zkamvar/zkamvar/content/about/header/index.md

   Zhian N. Kamvar, Ph.
 D.
 ---

-I am a Research Software Engineer on sabbatical, improving my craft, contributing to rOpenSci and the R project, and learning Korean.
+I am a Research Software Engineer in [The Reich Lab](https://reichlab.io) woking to support users of [The Hubverse](https://hubverse.io), open tools for collaborative modelling.
 I am the former Lesson Infrastructure Developer at [The Carpentries](https://carpentries.org/) and worked to make the Lesson Infrastructure a more accessible and friendly place to contribute.
 I’m trained in the [population genetics of clonal plant pathogens](https://grunwaldlab.github.io/poppr/) and have a strong passion for creating user-friendly and sensible computational tools in R.